 addisonrealm.com — Cosmetologist Portfolio

 This one is the simplest of the three architecturally — Node.js and Express serving static HTML, with a PostgreSQL-backed contact form and a lookbook gallery.
 The interesting piece is the image handling.
 Clients send iPhone photos which are several megabytes each.
-The server runs sharp on startup to generate optimised thumbnails and resized versions, processing them one at a time to avoid OOMKill from concurrent full-resolution decodes.
+The server runs sharp on startup to generate optimised thumbnails and resized versions — but we ran into an OOMKill early on and had to troubleshoot it.
+The culprit was sharp decoding multiple full-resolution images concurrently, blowing the memory limit.
+The fix was straightforward once we identified it: process one at a time.
 The lookbook page loads thumbnails and opens full-size optimised images in a lightbox with keyboard navigation and swipe support.

 The contact form pre-selects the service dropdown based on a URL query param — the services page links to /contact/?service=extensions and so on.
 Small thing, but it makes the form feel intentional rather than generic.